keatinl1/Filter_IMU/README.md

 $H(s) = \frac{\omega_{c}}{s + \omega_{c}}$

-We do a bilinear transform (also known as Tustins method) to get this filter in discrete time as a difference equation
+We do a bilinear transform (also known as Tustins method) to get this filter in discrete time as a difference equation.
+See derivation directory if you are curious how to do this.

 $y[k] = \frac{\omega_{c}T_s}{1 + \omega_{c}T_s} \cdot x[k] + \frac{1}{1 + \omega_{c}T_s} \cdot y[k-1]$